alexi.sh

 browser-privacy

-iOS Lockdown Mode 4 years later: what changed (2022 → 2026)
+iOS Lockdown Mode 4 years later: what changed (2022 β†’ 2026)

-PrivSec Lab··14 min read
+PrivSec Lab13 min read

 iPhone lying on a minimal dark surface, screen off, clean industrial aesthetic

-Four years on, Lockdown Mode has shipped across six major iOS versions, spread to macOS and Apple Watch, and refined its mechanics in ways that matter to both security researchers and the journalists, lawyers, and activists who actually use it.
-This piece traces every meaningful change from iOS 16 to iOS 18 and answers the question that now has four years of real-world data behind it: is Lockdown Mode still worth it?
+Four years on, Lockdown Mode has shipped across six major iOS versions.
+It has spread to macOS and Apple Watch.
+And it has refined how it works in ways that matter to security researchers β€” and to the journalists, lawyers, and activists who actually use it.
+This piece traces every real change from iOS 16 to iOS 18.
+It then answers the question that now has four years of data behind it: is Lockdown Mode still worth it?

 1. Quick recap: what Lockdown Mode is and why it exists

-The mechanism is surface reduction.
-Rather than patching individual vulnerabilities (which is reactive and inherently incomplete), Apple shrinks the attack surface by disabling entire feature categories that have historically served as exploit entry points.
-JIT compilation in JavaScriptCore, for example, produces executable code at runtime — a well-documented avenue for sandbox escapes.
-Disabling JIT does not make JavaScript attacks impossible, but it eliminates a class of exploitation techniques that required significant engineering investment to replicate without JIT.
+The method is surface reduction.
+Patching one bug at a time is reactive and never complete.
+So Apple shrinks the attack surface instead.
+It turns off whole feature groups that have long served as exploit entry points.
+Take JIT compilation in JavaScriptCore.
+It builds runnable code on the fly β€” a well-known path for sandbox escapes.
+Turning JIT off does not make JavaScript attacks impossible.
+But it removes a class of exploit methods that took heavy engineering work to redo without JIT.

 2. Evolution across iOS 16, 17, and 18